The "easiest" way to change

 1. Life does or does not go my way in any moment.

-2. I have a true response to it, in other words, I make a decision.
+2. I have a true response to this stimulus.
+In other words, I make a decision.

-3. As soon as my mind pictures, or even senses I’m coming to, what to do, other thoughts or feelings come in, especially how the environment will react to my decision.
-These are distractions and they pull my attention/my focus away from my true response.
+3. As soon as my mind pictures, or even senses I’m coming to my decision about what to do, what my response is, other thoughts or feelings come in, especially possible mistakes in my forming my true response and also how the environment will react to my decision.
+These are distractions and they pull my attention/my focus away from my true response/decision.

 4. I need to ignore these distractions.
 But I will likely fail on my first few or many tries.

-5. I need to try again to ignore them by trying again to focus on externalizing my true response.
-Ignoring is not done directly, it is a result of my focusing on something else.
+5. I need to try again to ignore them by trying again to focus on externalizing, acting on, my true response.
+Ignoring is not done directly, it is a result of my focusing on something else, in this case something other than distractions.

 6. But the pain of failing to ignore shoots up every time I fail to ignore.
-Remember, all failure causes pain.
+All failure causes pain.
 It’s how I stay alive.

-7. This high pain, which I cannot feel directly because it rises so fast, triggers fear.
+7. This high pain, which I mostly cannot feel directly because it rises so fast, triggers fear of it.

-8. The fear causes my brain to: find or create a problem I can see and point to, then magnify that problem until I’m afraid of it.
-My fear then causes me to solve the imaginary problem in order to get the positive feeling of relief from my fear.
-My brain uses this relief to offset my fear of the pain of failing to ignore.
-My normal fear of my abnormally high pain of failing to ignore has caused my imagination to create a problem that creates a second fear that makes me solve the imaginary problem.
+8. The fear causes my brain to imagine a problem, most often an image of me failing, a prediction of failure, and then magnifies the problem, in order to scare me into solving it.
+Solving gives me the positive feeling of relief from my fear, (or if I fail to solve, I get the positive feeling of sympathy from myself or an imagined other).
+My relief from my fear of the magnified problem offsets, distracts me from my fear of the pain of failing to ignore.
+(When I was a kid and skinned my knee, a bandage would offset, distract me from, the pain.)
+My normal fear of my abnormally high pain of failing to ignore has caused my imagination to create a problem that creates a second fear, of failure, that makes me solve the imaginary problem in order to get the positive feeling of relief.

 9. But this solving is opposing the pain of failing to ignore.
-When the pain of failing to ignore senses my opposition, it fights back by producing more problem solving responses: psr’s.
+When the pain of failing to ignore senses my opposition, it fights back by producing more problem solving responses, more psr’s.

 10. My true response is not coming out of my head into action.

-11. My mood starts dropping and I get confused about which way I truly want to go.
+11. My mood starts dropping into discouragement, or worse, and I get confused about which way I truly want to go.

 12. The psr’s driving this fear rapidly get momentum.
-I’m in the momentum of fear-driven seeking of relief.
-I’m in that basic pattern that underlies all my life’s problems.
+I’m in the momentum of fear-driven seeking of relief, a micro-panic.
+I’m in that basic pattern that makes me do things that aren’t truly me.

 The way out is to not oppose – not solve – the pain of failing to ignore.
-I do this by describing my psr’s and the feelings they create in me.
+Instead, I do b and c by describing my psr’s and the feelings they create in me.
 When I’m busy doing this I can’t solve the pain of failing to ignore.
 It runs out by itself because it’s not being opposed.
 It’s now gone.
-There is no fear of it and therefore no anxiety is produced to solve it.
-But there is a second cause of the disappearance of the pain of failing to ignore: I disbelieve the psr’s that pain is causing my emotion and imagination to create.
-Because while I am bitching and complaining, I’m tearing apart, “deconstructing” the psr’s.
-This causes me to move my focus onto something I can believe: my true response.
+There is no fear of it and therefore no anxiety, that is, psr-driven fear produced to solve it.

-I externalize my true response without thinking about it.
+On the other hand, if I b and c, I externalize my true response without thinking about it.
 And most importantly, without feeling like it.
-This is what it is to be un-self-conscious in getting on with my life in any moment, to be in first-party observing self. (only observing how well I’m matching action to action image).
-The result, in that moment, is I know who I am, what my yes’s and no’s are, and my mood is stable.
+This is what it is to not be self-conscious in getting on with my life in any moment.
+I’m in first-party observing self: only observing how well I’m matching action to action image, as compared to second-party observing self which is standing outside myself, or third-party observing self, which is watching myself through eyes of someone else.
+The result, in that moment, is I know who I am -what my yes’s and no’s are, and my mood is stable.
 This doesn’t last, because the pain of failing to ignore will be triggered by my next decision.
 But, and this deserves repeating, it lasts long enough to make the work of b&c, and surviving, worth it.

 End of summary